The Best Parental Control Apps For 2025 (Independently Tested)

 What is the best app for parental control?

-The best app for parental controls overall is Bark, with other apps like Norton Family, Qustodio, and MMGuardian standing as solid runner-ups.
+The best app for parental controls overall is Bark thanks to its extensive features, helpful advice, and proprietary phone.
+Other other apps like Norton Family, Qustodio, and MMGuardian stand as solid runner-ups.

 Are parental control apps safe?